NYCDOB/Facades/index.md

 * Established a new system to track all Local Law 11/98 inspection reports (DOB NOW Safety);
 * Proactive inspections on all FISP compliance filings including SAFE and SWARMP submissions;
-* The Department may conduct an inspection of any building that fails to file a timely compliance inspection report (NR), and, if needed, place puplic protection at the location at the owner’s expense; and
+* The Department may conduct an inspection of any building that fails to file a timely compliance inspection report (NR), and, if needed, place public protection at the location at the owner’s expense; and
 * Mandated that any building that files a report indicating there are unsafe conditions will be given 90 days to correct these conditions.
 The owner must install public protection as soon as an unsafe condition is discovered.
 Again, if the landlord fails to do so, the City will conduct an inspection and, if needed, place public protection at the location at the landlord’s expense.